Technius/technius.github.io/content/post/akka-http-api-response-marshalling.md

 +++
-tags = ["scala", "akka-http"]
-title = "Improving Akka HTTP REST API Response Handling with Marshallers" date = "2017-03-23T23:11:38-07:00" draft = true
+title = "Improving Akka HTTP REST API Response Handling with Marshallers" date = "2017-03-24T23:54:00-07:00" tags = ["scala", "akka-http", "rest-api", "web"] categories = ["Scala"]
 +++

-I've been trying out [akka-http](http://doc.akka.io/docs/akka-http/current/scala/http/introduction.html) for a while now, and I found it to be great for making REST APIs.
+I've been trying out [akka-http][akka_http] for a while now, and I found it to be great for making REST APIs.
 However, it is complicated to use and can lead to a massive amount of boilerplate if its features aren't taken advantage of completely.
 In this article, I'm going to to take a look at one feature of Akka HTTP that I explored recently: marshallers.

 ## Motivation

 To demonstrate how status codes are usually returned in Akka HTTP, let's consider a simple example of a REST API: an online notepad.
 Each note should have a title and content.
 The API should have basic CRUD endpoints:

 * `GET /notes` retrieves all notes.
 * `POST /notes?title=Foo&content=bar` creates a new note titled "", storing